 What are the possession limits?

-Minnesotans 21 and older will be allowed to possess or transport in public up to 2 ounces of cannabis flower, up to 8 grams of cannabis concentrates, and edible cannabis products containing up to a total of 800 milligrams of THC, the active ingredient in marijuana.
-They could also possess up to 2 pounds of marijuana in their homes.
+Beginning Aug.
+1, Minnesotans 21 and older are allowed to possess or transport in public up to 2 ounces of cannabis flower, up to 8 grams of cannabis concentrates, and edible cannabis products containing up to a total of 800 milligrams of THC, the active ingredient in marijuana.
+They may also possess up to 2 pounds of marijuana in their homes.

 Will people be allowed to smoke pot anywhere?

-No, the law places strict limits on where the consumption of cannabis products is permitted.
-People over the age of 21 will be allowed to use marijuana in a private residence or in their yard; on private property that is not accessible to the public, if permitted by the owner; or on the premises of a business or event licensed for on-site consumption.
-Vaporizing or smoking cannabis in a multifamily housing building would be prohibited, however, except for registered medical cannabis patients.
+The law says people over the age of 21 are allowed to use marijuana in a private residence or in their yard; on private property that is not accessible to the public, if permitted by the owner; or on the premises of a business or event licensed for on-site consumption.
+Vaporizing or smoking cannabis in a multifamily housing building would be prohibited, however, starting in 2025, except for registered medical cannabis patients.

 Where will the consumption of cannabis products be explicitly prohibited?

-Anywhere not explicitly authorized by the law.
-Consuming marijuana products in any form would also be prohibited in motor vehicles, on school property and in state correctional facilities.
+Consuming marijuana products in any form is prohibited in motor vehicles, on school property and in state correctional facilities.
 The law requires owners of child day care programs to disclose to parents or guardians if they allow employees to consume cannabis products on the premises outside of hours of operation.

-Minnesotans 21 and older will be able to grow up to eight cannabis plants per residence, with no more than four being mature and flowering at the same time.
+Starting Aug.
+1, Minnesotans 21 and older are able to grow up to eight cannabis plants per residence, with no more than four being mature and flowering at the same time.
 Plants may be grown indoors or outdoors, but they must be kept in an enclosed, locked space that is not open to public view.
-Home growing will become legal Aug.
-1.

 What does the law do about driving while impaired?